-Barbiturates, such as mephobarbital (Mebaral) and pentobarbital sodium (Nembutal), which are helpful in treating anxiety, tension, and sleep disorders.
+Barbiturates, such as mephobarbital (Mebaral) and pentobarbital sodium (Nembutal), can be used to treat anxiety, tension, and sleep disorders.

-Benzodiazepines, such as diazepam (Valium), chlordiazepoxide HCl (Librium), and alprazolam (Xanax), which can be prescribed to treat anxiety, acute stress reactions, and panic attacks; the more relaxing benzodiazepines, such as triazolam (Halcion) and estazolam (ProSom) can be prescribed for short-term treatment of sleep disorders.
+Benzodiazepines, such as diazepam (Valium), chlordiazepoxide HCl (Librium), and alprazolam (Xanax), can be prescribed to treat anxiety, acute stress reactions, and panic attacks; triazolam (Halcion) and estazolam (ProSom) can be prescribed for short-term treatment of sleep disorders.

-At high doses or when they are abused, many of these drugs can even cause unconsciousness and death.
+At high doses or when they are abused, many of these drugs can cause unconsciousness or even death.

-Activity of the central nervous system becomes slowed down.
-Small doses relieve tension; large doses produce staggering, blurred vision, impaired perception of time and space, slowed reflexes and breathing, reduced sensitivity to pain, impaired thinking, and slurred speech.
 Overdoses cause unconsciousness, coma, and death.
-Accidental overdoses occur when children swallow pills or when adults with increased tolerance are unsure of how many to take.
+Accidental overdoses may occur when children swallow pills or when adults with increased tolerance are unsure of how many to take.